 Mrs D Stocks – Teacher of Drama

 Year 7 pupils receive a fortnightly, one hour Drama lesson, in mixed ability groups.
-The curriculum content focuses on the development of Drama skills in the following areas – Creating, Performing and Reflecting.
-Topics of work explore a variety of basic drama techniques, using play texts such as ‘Oliver Twist’ and fictional settings as stimuli.
+The curriculum content focuses on the development of Drama skills in the following areas – Creating, Performing and Evaluating.
+Schemes of work explore a variety of simple drama techniques, using play texts such as ‘Grimms Tales’ and fictional settings as stimuli.

 Year 8 pupils receive a weekly, one hour Drama lesson, in mixed ability groups.
-Topics of work cover distinct areas of the art form such as mastering the art of performing with mime Trestle Theatre Masks or Slapstick comedy, how to use scripted text as a stimulus or thematic work based on Anne Frank and World War II, or the Salem Witch Trials.
+Topics of work cover distinct areas of the art form such as the difference between devising and working with script, how to use scripted text as a stimulus or thematic work based on Anne Frank and World War II, or the fictional world of ‘Noughts and Crosses’.
 By the end of Year 8, those students who do not opt to study the subject at a higher level, cease to receive Drama lessons.

-Knowledge and understanding of drama and theatre
+Knowledge and understanding of drama and theatre.

-Study of one set play from a choice of six
+Study of one set play from a choice of six.

-Analysis and evaluation of the work of live theatre makers
+Analysis and evaluation of the work of live theatre makers.

 Written exam: 1 hour and 45 minutes